Sharon Greene is an multidisciplinary Irish artist and cultural curator.

-Queens of Neon: Sharon set up Queens of Neon in 2008 as a studio space and a creative vehicle to explore all sorts of bonkers and beautiful projects as a solo and collaborative artist.
+Queens of Neon: Sharon set up Queens of Neon in 2008 as a studio space and a creative vehicle to explore all sorts of bonkers and beautiful projects as a solo and collaborative artist and curator.

 With an innovative and inspiring creative edge, Sharon's collaborative work has resulted in her working with many of Ireland's most dynamic creatives who together celebrate and push the boundaries of contemporary Irish culture.

 Inspiration: Sharon’s passion lies in connecting people through shared experience.
-She believes by exploring our sense of identity through art, memory, heritage, the natural and built environment, we can transcend the differences that keep us from connecting on a deeper level.
+She believes by exploring our sense of identity through visual art, cultural heritage and the natural and built environment, we can contribute meaningfully and creating a more harmonious relationship with each other and the land.

 Sharon is a qualified Building Conservation Consultant.
 She has worked as a freelance Conservation Consultant for over 20 years.
 She also consults creatively on a wide selection and variety of projects.